What Is Leadership?

-I just returned this morning from delivering three, one-day workshops on Leadership.
-I love the workshop, and I really enjoy my time working with others as they increase their awareness of who they are and how that is reflected in what they do at work.
+I just returned this morning from delivering three, one-day Leadership Development workshops.
+I love the workshop, and I really enjoy my time working with others as they find an answer to the question, What is Leadership?
+The intent is to increase awareness of how leadership is reflected in what they do at work.
 If I ever have doubts about whether I’m doing the kind of work I’m meant to do, those doubts vanish following one of these sessions.
-I have a knack for seeing where participants are and helping them find the next step they need to take.
-I’m always reminded that leadership is staying present to what is needed in any given moment and aware of what I have to offer.
+I have a knack for seeing where participants are and helping them find the next step they want to take.
+I’m always reminded that leadership is staying present to what is needed in any given moment and how to use what gifts we each have to offer.

 While leaders generally are thought to influence others to move in a direction or toward a goal, I also believe a part of cultivating our leadership is being aware of our own special talents and using them as we are called to do so.
 Sometimes I forget that every moment is an opportunity to lead.
 This became glaringly obvious to me today on my flight home.
 I’d like to think I would act in the same way on any given day, and not just because I had been immersed in several days of leadership work.
 But there is no way to know for sure.
 Sometimes I’m not present to what is happening around me when I am focused on my own problems, or when I’m too tired or overwhelmed and choose to ignore a signal and avoid involvement.
 Today there was no way around using whatever resources I had to offer.
 I became acutely aware the moment I sat down next to Chris on the plane.